 the most selective college possible.

-You can always study just a little bit longer for an exam, spend just one more hour fine-tuning a paper, put in another half hour of training for the big game or performance, etc. And this rule so many have adopted encourages a mindset in which you never believe you’ve done enough.
+You can always study just a little bit longer for an exam, spend just one more hour fine-tuning a paper, put in another half hour of training for the big game or performance, etc. And this rule so many have adopted encourages a mindset in which students never believe they’ve done enough.

-The inevitable stress that’s a byproduct of this rule leads students to sacrifice sleep, fun time with family and friends, peace of mind, and all-too-often their health in pursuit of something that doesn’t matter as much as many believe it does.
-The anxiety this rule creates is unnecessary, often counterproductive and potentially harmful to both adults and students, and I’d like to see it eliminated so you and your kids can focus your energies on more important matters, whatever they may be.
+The inevitable stress that’s a byproduct of this rule leads students to sacrifice sleep, fun time with family and friends, peace of mind, and all-too-often their health in pursuit of something that doesn’t matter nearly as much as many believe it does.
+The anxiety this rule creates is unnecessary, often counterproductive, and potentially harmful to both students and adults, and I’d like to see it eliminated so you and your kids can focus your energies on more important matters, whatever they may be.
+Working hard is important.
+So is knowing how to take care of yourself by recognizing when you’ve done enough.

-You’ve probably sensed that there’s a problem with this rule, but you haven’t had the time to seek out the evidence to support it beyond a few anecdotes you’ve heard here and there about success stories of people who didn’t follow this rule.
+You’ve probably sensed that there’s a problem with this rule, but you haven’t had the time to seek out evidence to support your hunch beyond a few anecdotes you’ve heard here and there about success stories of people who didn’t follow this rule.
 But anecdotes aren’t enough, because there are always going to be outliers.
-You want data before changing a rule that you believe benefits your child’s future welfare.
+You want data before changing a rule that you believe is important.

 I love data.
-I’ve gathered a lot of it over the past couple of years and am here to share my findings with you in hopes that it will encourage you to believe that it’s okay to relax a bit.
+I’ve gathered a lot of it over the past five years and am here to share my findings with you in hopes that it will encourage you to believe that it’s okay to relax a bit.